jaken525/Davilex-Archive-Unpacker/README.md

 # Davilex-Archive-Unpacker
 Automatically detects the archive type: regular or compressed.
+You can create your own archives with any number of files.

 # Requirements
 - zlib library